 - any savings you have

-- whether or not you have any outstanding loans from the Social Fund
+- whether you have any unpaid loans from the Social Fund

 How Crisis Loans are paid